Trawsgoed: Trawsgoed Mansion

 Trawsgoed Mansion is a 17th-century country house, also known as Crosswood Park, formerly the seat of the Earl of Lisburne.
 It is a Grade II* listed building.

 It was the 6th Earl of Lisburne who added the 50-room Victorian wing to the old Georgian mansion and built the summerhouse, squash and tennis courts, and the ornamental fountain.
 He also had the library ceiling painted in the style of those at Windsor Castle.
 The house eventually included seventy rooms, gardens with rare Chilean and Himalayan tree species that thrive in the mild moist climate of coastal Wales, a stable block, lodge house, and an unencumbered view of the Cambrian Mountains.
 There are the remains of a small Roman fort adjoining the grounds.

 The mansion was sold in 2007 to the Edwards family, who spent five years restoring the house.
 Their work on Trawsgoed was featured on the television show The Restoration Man in 2010.
 The house was put up for sale in 2012.

 The Vaughan family owns over 5000 acre of the original estate that includes upland pastures, Common Land and farmland on and adjoining Cors Caron.
 The estate lets shooting rights over and adjoining Forestry Commission woodlands and fishing rights on the River Ystwyth and Teifi.
 The house is set in listed parkland and gardens and is 8 mi southeast of Aberystwyth.

 The last remaining Vaughan member to be in residence at the house was the Honourable John Edward Malet Vaughan, born 3 October 1952.
 He is the youngest child of John David Malet Vaughan, 8th Earl of Lisburne, and Shelagh Macauley.
-Formerly a Director of Savills, John Vaughan is the Managing Director of Trawsgoed Estates, Ltd.
+Formerly a director of Savills, John Vaughan is the managing director of Trawsgoed Estates, Ltd.

 Lisburne Mines

-The Trawsgoed estate was home to the Lisburne (Lead) Mines, one of the most profitable in all of Wales.
+The Trawsgoed estate was home to the Lisburne lead mines, among the most profitable in all of Wales.
 In the 1880s, Trawsgoed had the second largest lead mine in Britain.
 The mineral rights extend over an extensive area and are still owned by the estate.